Clicky

 Campaign Planning: 10 Annual Holidays & Observances

-Planning your internal communication strategy in advance is ideal, but it can be hard to plan ahead.
-IC pros can often feel like we’re always playing catch up and being reactive with our comms campaign planning.
+Planning your internal communication strategy in advance is ideal.
+But it can be hard to plan ahead.
+Internal communication professionals often feel like we’re always playing catch up and being reactive with our communications campaign planning.
 This also means that many of the culture-building and values campaigns get missed.
-And the opportunity cost of not acknowledging things like Employee Appreciation Day adds up over time.
+And the opportunity cost of not acknowledging things like Employee Appreciation Day or important cultural observances adds up over time.

 If you take only one thing away from this blog, please let it be this: don’t communicate observances like Black History Month or Pride if you can’t back it up with how you actually run your business.